Roll20/roll20-character-sheets/Sengoku/ReadMe.md

 Some packages have options for skills and equipment so any unwanted options should be deleted, e.g the Bushi package has choices for Samurai or Ashigaru armour.

 Under weapons there is a skill name drop down, this is not connected to the skill and is for note purposes only the skill score needs to be added manually.
-Weapon Strength requirements need to be filled in so the sheet can calculate skill and damage penalties for bonuses or penalties.
+Weapon Strength requirements need to be filled in so the sheet can calculate skill and damage penalties or bonuses.
 Impairment from wounds will automatically applied.